zehreken/zehreken.github.io/_posts/2016-09-25-update-date.markdown

 ---
 layout: post
-title: A Performance Comparison of OOD and ECS Patterns within Unity
+title: A Performance Comparison Of OOD And ECS Patterns Within Unity
 ---
 **For** the last three months at the company, we, programmers, talked, discussed and thought a lot about the architectural design patterns because we wanted to make our individual development approaches alike and we also wanted to be faster.
 Finally we have decided on using **Entity-Component-System** architecture.